Podlive/podlive-macos/README.md

 ![](screenshot1.png)

+## Podlive in the Mac App Store

+If you are not familiar with programming and/or Xcode, you can of course [download the latest release of Podlive in the Mac App Store](https://itunes.apple.com/at/app/podlive/id1210411572?l=en&mt=12).

 ## How to contribute?
 The goal to develop this software was a lag of a personal need, at the beginning.
 It was just a fun and hobby project, and it still is being developed under the same premise.